nuxt/framework/docs/content/3.server/4.platforms/pm2.md

 # PM2

-> How to deploy Nuxt to a Node.js host with Nuxt Nitro
+> How to deploy Nuxt to a NodeJS host with Nuxt Nitro

  - Support for ultra-minimal SSR build
  - Zero millisecond cold start